pallet/ritz/README.md

     lein swank-clj

+### Breakpoints

 To set a breakpoint, eval `swank-clj.el` from src/main/elisp, put the cursor on the line where you want a breakpoint, and `M-x (slime-line-breakpoint)`.

+Note that breakpoints disappear on recompilation at the moment.

 ## License